proinsias/an-independent-mind/docs/Books/A Force for Good.md

 transform even the most adverse circumstances into opportunities. — location: [58](kindle://book?action=open&asin=B00NRQRWRS&location=58) ^ref-3954

 ---
+One instruction from our tradition that has helped sustain us is to try to transform even the most adverse circumstances into opportunities. — location: [58](kindle://book?action=open&asin=B00NRQRWRS&location=58) ^ref-39801

+---
 my well-being depends on others and caring for others’ well-being is a moral responsibility I take seriously. — location: [62](kindle://book?action=open&asin=B00NRQRWRS&location=62) ^ref-41266

 ---